sulu/sulu-docs/cookbook/webpack-encore.rst

 Build
 -----

-Now you are ready to add your scripts and styles in ``assets/website/js`` and ``assets/website/css``.
-When you finished your changes, open your terminal in the root directory and run
+Now you are ready to add your scripts and styles in ``assets/website``.
+When you finished your changes, open your terminal in the root directory and run the following command:

 .. code:: bash